PR-research-data-tools/RP-energy-patterns-web/RQ3/README.md

-# Energy Patterns for Web: A Preliminary Study
+# Energy Patterns for Web:  An Exploratory Study

 ## Code Source